 - Stainless Steel Pan – another great option for getting nice color on your brussel sprouts, or anything else for that matter.

 What to serve with pan fried brussels sprouts with bacon:

 If you’ve tried this pan fried brussels sprouts with bacon recipe then don’t forget to rate the recipe and let us know how it turned out in the comments below.
 We love hearing from you!

 To save this recipe for later on Pinterest, click here!

 We love to see your creations!
 Tag @Cookswithcocktails if you post a picture of this recipe on INSTAGRAM

-Pan Fried Brussel Spouts with Bacon and Onions
+Pan Fried Brussels Spouts with Bacon and Onions

-- 4 cups brussel sprouts washed and cut in half
+- 4 cups brussels sprouts washed and cut in half

 - 5 strips thick cut bacon sliced

 - 1/2 large red onion diced